Skip to main content

 DevOps Continuous Delivery Architecture (CDA) – Should I get Certified?

 A Continuous Delivery Architect (CDA) is a tool-agnostic individual engaged in the design, implementation and management of DevOps deployment pipelines and tool chains that support Continuous Integration, Continuous Delivery, Continuous Testing and, potentially, Continuous Deployment.
 A continuous delivery architect is also involved in defining or integrating underpinning processes, metrics, APIs and cultural considerations.
 Getting CDA certified prepares any IT professional engaged in the Continuous Delivery value stream .
 Not only will they know what to expect but could save a lot of time, money and effort to expedite the systems required to deliver.
 While earning a CDA Certification is a great compliment to the DevOps Foundation Certification , you might also find that it can help boost your career or prepare you for very needed positions coming up.
 The information and perspectives that one gains from shared experiences and class discussions is invaluable.
-Sometimes it is jus
+Sometimes it is just a

 DevOps - Driving Mainframe Agility